 Allergy and AsthmaHay fever

 You may have heard the term "hay fever," but seasonal allergies, also known as seasonal allergic rhinitis, are triggered by several different types of pollen, but not by hay.
 When trees and grasses begin growing in the spring and early summer, they release light, powdery pollen that floats in the wind.
 If you're allergic to this pollen, it can result in sniffling, sneezing, wheezing, a runny nose, and itchy and watery eyes.
+For some people with asthma, pollen can also trigger an asthma attack.

 So if you're an allergy sufferer, how can you enjoy the outdoors without experiencing unpleasant symptoms?
 Here are a few tips: